The Taylor Family Mission To Japan

 - Many Japanese people participate in ancestor worship, including shrines in their own homes

 - See more statistics and an infographic here: Japan Missions Profile

 Our Mission To Japan:

 The Taylor family mission is to encourage and increase God’s Kingdom in Japan.
-We will carry out our mission locally with the Matsudo Church of Christ in Chiba Prefecture.
+We will carry out our mission locally with the Matsudo Church of Christ in Chiba Prefecture, in partnership with the La Grange Church of Christ in Texas (our sponsoring congregation in the United States).
 There are three specific areas we will focus on in order to be successful in our mission.